RedLanternTech/CISSPNotes/Domain1Notes.md

 Due Diligence:  you did your research to make an informed decisions.
 Proving Due Care.  ensuring behavior

- - YOu need to be aware of weakness and vulnerabilities (Due Diligence)
+ - You need to be aware of weakness and vulnerabilities (Due Diligence)
  - Need to take action to secure (Due Care)

 Liability - who is responsible for damage